8go/matrix-commander/README.md

                         and not used.
 It is used by '--login password' and '-- delete-device' actions.
 If not provided for --login the user will be queried via keyboard.
-  --homeserver HOMESERVER
+  --homeserver HOMESERVER_URL
                         Specify a homeserver for use by certain actions.
 It is an optional argument.
 By default --homeserver is ignored and not used.
 It is used by '--login' action.
                         If not provided for --login the user will be queried via keyboard.
-  --device DEVICE       Specify a device name, for use by certain actions.
+  --device DEVICE_NAME  Specify a device name, for use by certain actions.
 It
                         is an optional argument.
 By default --device is ignored and not used.
 It is used by '--login' action.
                         If not provided for --login the user will be queried